 Simultaneous treatment of sex partners

 Metronidazole has side effects.
 If taken with alcohol, metronidazole may cause nausea and flushing of the skin.
 The drug may also cause a metallic taste in the mouth, nausea, or a decrease in the number of white blood cells.
 Women who take the drug may be more susceptible to vaginal yeast infections Vaginal Yeast Infection (Candidiasis) The vagina is infected by a yeast called Candida, usually Candida albicans, resulting in a yeast infection called candidiasis.
-Being pregnant or having diabetes or a weakened immune system increases... read more (vaginal candidiasis).
+Being pregnant or having diabetes or a weakened immune... read more (vaginal candidiasis).